paulscallanjr/paulscallanjr/README.md

-### My name is Paul Scallan Jr (a/k/a "Computer Paul").
-I currently reside in San Diego, California, yet I am originally from Lafayette, Louisiana.
-I am a FCC-licensed Tech [FRN# 0003907839] and hold numerous industry-standard certifications.
-I am also a registered partner & developer with Microsoft and several other majors.
-I additionally am an active member of numerous industry think-tanks and advisory groups spanning a wide variety of subject-matter areas of focus and interest.
+### My name is Paul Scallan Jr (a/k/a "Computer Paul" or, en Espanol, a/k/a "PC Pablo").
+I currently reside in San Diego, California, yet I am originally from "The Bayou State" Louisiana.
+I am a FCC-licensed Technician [FRN# 0003907839] and hold several industry-standard certifications (* of note:  MCSA and SCP) and have completed several Professional Education Certificate programs (* of note: SEO Coding, HIPPA Compliance, FCRA Compliance, DRRP comoliance, and PCI/DSS ver.
+3 Fundamentals).
+I am also a registered Partner, Developer, and Insider with Microsoft and a regiatered developer and a Local Guide (Level 6) with Google.
+I additionally am an active member of numerous industry think-tanks and advisory groups spanning a wide variety of subject-matter areas of focus and interest; aw well as, a active imfustty-segment focused forums participant.

 ### 📫 How to reach me: ...
 I can be contacted (*ordered by preference):

-- by email to:     PaulScallanJr@outlook.com  or ForHire@Currently.com
+- by email to:     ForHire@Currently.com  and/or PaulScallanJr@outlook.com
-- by SMS Text to:  3373661015
+- by SMS Text to:  3373661015 and/or 6198400370
 - by Voice at:     +1 (619) 840-0370

-### My resume can be found here: <a href="https://1drv.ms/b/s!AlOk0KSXZ73OxLUYtNK1EKd7rkzOBA?e=lbdA8S">LINK
+### My resume (* note: needa a refresh - Comkng Soon!) can be found here: <a href="https://1drv.ms/b/s!AlOk0KSXZ73OxLUYtNK1EKd7rkzOBA?e=lbdA8S" title="Resume of Paul Scallan Jr">Resume of Paul Scallan Jr</a>

 ### Most often, my professional work is performed remotely for clients, yet I do some work on-site/on-premises (*as determined per project, assignment, and/or contract).